mozilla/glean/docs/user/user/pings/sent-by-glean.md

 # Pings sent by Glean

-If data collection is enabled, the Glean SDK provides a set of built-in pings that are assembled out of the box without any developer intervention.
+If data collection is enabled, the Glean SDKs provide a set of built-in pings that are assembled out of the box without any developer intervention.
 The following is a list of these built-in pings:

 - [`baseline` ping](baseline.md): A small ping sent every time the application goes to foreground and background.
 Going to foreground also includes when the application starts.
 - [`deletion-request` ping](deletion_request.md): Sent when the user disables telemetry in order to request a deletion of their data.